 You know me, I’m always hunting down weird and offbeat things to do in order to bring you the best alternative experiences that Europe has to offer.
 I hit the jackpot in Amsterdam with the Lloyd Hotel which features rooms with swings and beds for eight people and the Katten Kabinet, a museum dedicated exclusively to cat art.
 Then there was Prague, where I stumbled across all sorts of weird and wonderful things.

-In Krakow, it was a little tougher to find such weird and offbeat attractions.
-But have no fear, I did happen to find at least one strange place which happens to none other than the Pharmacy Museum (Muzeum Farmacji).
-Located in a 15th century building, the museum spans over five stories from the basement to the attic, even retaining its original gothic cellars, renaissance ceilings, and a 19th century fresco.
+Finding such weird and offbeat attractions was a little tougher in Krakow.
+But have no fear, I did happen to find at least one strange place which happens to be none other than the Pharmacy Museum (Muzeum Farmacji).
+Located in a 15th-century building, the museum spans over five stories from the basement to the attic, even retaining its original gothic cellars, renaissance ceilings, and a 19th-century fresco.